 EWB - Valpo is working with the village of La Palma in Nicaragua to help rehabilitate their water distribution system.
-This project aims to improve the distribution tank that overflows at night and wastes a lot of water.
-The EWB - Valpo assessment trip during the summer of 2013 explored solutions to these problems, and surveyed the area so we understood the water distribution system.
+This project aims to build a new water storage tank that receives overflown water from the existing tank.
+The EWB - Valpo assessment trip during November of 2013 explored solutions to these problems, and surveyed the area so we understood the water distribution system.
 This trip provided enough information for EWB - Valpo to begin the design of improvements for the piped water system.
 In addition, the trip helped EWB - Valpo get a better idea of the needs of the village for their water supply.
 EWB - Valpo may also look into the water treatment methods the village currently uses.
 To learn more about our project click here.

 If you would like to join us on this project, contact EWB- Valpo at email@example.com.
 Organizations can also help us in our project by donating.
 EWB-Valpo is grateful for any support we can get in our work.